uspki/policies/certificate-policy.md

 **Certificate System**: The system used by a CA in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI related services.

-**Certificate System Component**: A individual element of a larger Certificate System used to process, approve issuance of, or store certificates or certificate status information.
+**Certificate System Component**: An individual element of a larger Certificate System used to process, approve issuance of, or store certificates or certificate status information.
 This includes the database, database server, storage devices, certificate hosting services, registration authority systems, and any other element used in certificate management.

 **Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Roots CAs and Subordinate CAs.